cbg-ethz/shorah/README.md

 	make -j4

-where the number specifies the number of compilation threads to use.
+where `4` specifies the number of compilation threads to use.
 Finally, after compilation, install using:

 	make install

-All the programs should now be located in `/usr/local/shorah/bin`
+All the programs should now be located in `/usr/local/shorah/bin`.

 ### Boostrapping from git
-If you opted to clone the git repository instead of downloading a prepared tarball, you will need to boostrap the configure script:
+If you opted to clone the git repository instead of downloading a prepared tarball, you will need to bootstrap the configure script:

 	autoreconf -vif